YunoHost/apps/README.md

 - `"maintained": false` or `"maintained": "orphaned"` This value means that this app is no longer maintained...
 That means also that a packager can declare himself as its new maintainer.
 Please contact Apps group if you want to take back a unmaintained app.

-If you want to modify the status of one of your app, for any reason, please think also to inform the community via the forum.
-Users would probably be glad to be inform that an app they use will be unmaintained.
+If you want to modify the status of one of your apps, for any reason, please think also to inform the community via the forum.
+Users would probably be glad to be informed that an app they use will become unmaintained.

 #### More information
 See [yunohost.org/packaging_apps](https://yunohost.org/packaging_apps)